 A few things Level 4 doesn’t cover that experienced installers know matter:

-• Niche specialisations.
+- Niche specialisations.
 Parquetry, herringbone, hand-finished timber, restoration of period flooring.
-These require post-qualification training or apprentice-to-master mentorship.
+These require post-qualification training or apprentice-to-master mentorship — and most are hard-flooring not soft-flooring anyway.

-For coverage of the business side, see our upcoming piece on pricing your flooring jobs.
-We’re working on a series on the business of being a NZ installer.
+For coverage of the business side, see our piece on pricing your flooring jobs.

 What FloorNZ thinks of it

-FloorNZ (the industry body) generally treats Level 4 Flooring as the baseline qualification expected of a working flooring installer.
+FloorNZ generally treats Level 4 Flooring Installation as a baseline qualification expected of a working flooring installer.
 Their member-installer status often references it.

 If you’re considering FloorNZ membership eventually (worth it for many independent installers — see our FloorNZ membership guide for the full breakdown), Level 4 makes the membership conversation easier.